 - Parents can check on the baby

-If you just had a newborn, the nightlight will help you see what the baby is doing without distracting it or waking it up.
+If you just had a newborn, the nightlight will help you see what the baby is doing without distracting the baby or waking them up.

 What to consider when buying a night light